Equal-Vote/star-server/docs/contributions/2_how_to_open_a_pull_request.md

 ---
 layout: default
-title: How to open a pull request
+title: 📤 Opening a Pull Request
-nav_order: 3000
+nav_order: 2
+parent: Contribution Guide
 ---

 # How to open a Pull Request (PR)